JustBroch/chef-de-cuisine/report/report.md

 ## Evaluation: Summarise testing results and justify how well the software achieves its quality attributes.

 ## Reflection: Lessons learnt and what you would do differently.

+This project was a valuable learning experience, both technically and collaborative teamwork.
+Over the course of building and deploying our Chef de Cuisine application using a microservices architecture, we encountered a range of challenges and opportunities that shaped our understanding of modern software development practices, cloud deployment, and team-based problem-solving.

+One of the key lessons we learnt was the importance of coordination when working on a short-term team project.
+With multiple services to develop, integrate, and deploy, it became apparent how crucial communication was in avoiding duplication of effort and ensuring alignment on architectural decisions.
+Early on, we struggled to decide on an architecture to use which delayed our project start.
+We experienced some friction around responsibilities and timelines, but quickly adapted by becoming more proactive in checking in with each team member and documenting our work in a shared place.
+By using the backlog, we could assign tasks to ourselves and see what others were working on.
+This reduced redundant work and help align finished tasks with starting new tasks.

+Another significant learning moment came from deploying our application on AWS.
+Although we were familiar with cloud platforms in theory, deploying a distributed, container-based system in practice brought up a range of unexpected issues.
+For many of us, this was our first cloud computing course so we were still grasping the fundamentals.
+This made the deployment process longer than we had originally anticipated.
+From configuring load balancers and ECS task definitions to debugging security group permissions and health checks, we faced a steep learning curve.
+These challenges highlighted the importance of observability and infrastructure-as-code — areas we only scratched the surface of.
+Despite the complexity, resolving these issues taught us resilience and resourcefulness, and the satisfaction of finally seeing the full stack live in production was a rewarding moment for the whole team.

+We found our in-person meetups being far more effective than online check-ins.
+Discussions moved faster, misunderstandings were resolved more easily, and decisions were made more confidently.
+Progress in these sessions was higher presumably from everyone being in the right state of mind to fully contribute.
+While remote work has its place, we’d plan for more regular face-to-face sessions, especially during key points like architectural planning, integration, and deployment.

+Given another opportunity to approach this project again, one of the first things we’d do differently is start figuring out the important details earlier.
+Time is already limited in this project so we had to make the most of each day given.
+We were provided with our repository later than expected and the drama regarding our team's AWS accounts prevented us from getting the headstart we were aiming for.
+Because much of the deployment work came toward the end, we were time-constrained when debugging and stress-testing our system.
+Starting the infrastructure setup in parallel with early backend development would have allowed more time for refinement and testing.

+Lastly, while our microservices architecture enabled flexibility and separation of concerns, it introduced complexity making some tasks harder than otherwise for an MVP.
+If the project was smaller in scope, a monolith or layered architecture might have been more pragmatic.
+However, the architecture choice gave us a realistic taste of challenges we’re likely to encounter in industry-scale projects, and those lessons are invaluable.
+Furthermore, being able to apply the AWS deployment skills into a practical project helped strengthen our cloud knowledge.
+The experience strengthened our technical skills and ability to collaborate effectively under pressure.
+Next time, with earlier setup, more structured collaboration, and lessons from deployment fresh in mind, we believe we could move faster and more confidently through both development and production phases.